-The Sangha is involved in many different social initiatives, including health care for the poor and vulnerable, emergency and disaster relief, and therapy.
+The Sangha is involved in many different social initiatives, included in health care for the poor and vulnerable, emergency and disaster relief and therapy.

 In late 2013, Manjali, a teenage girl from Chaughare, was diagnosed with a life-threatening heart condition.
 The only option was an extremely risky surgical procedure, which was enabled thanks to funds were raised by the Sangha globally.
 Sangha members also donated blood and formed a team to counsel and support her and her parents over the course of the event.

 In February 2014, Kanchi Maya Tamang, an elderly lady, was found to require immediate heart surgery.
 A donation drive was initiated to enable the same.
 Unfortunately, despite the efforts of her doctors, she did not survive.

 Lama Kunga Tempa from Charang Village, Mustang in January 2015, funds were raised by sangha members for a teenager from Charang village, Mustang, in need of urgent medical intervention.
 One of his kidneys was seriously damaged and infected due to the presence of a kidney stone.
 To compound the issue, both his parents were physically disabled and were unable to help him.

 Suntali Tamang from Chaughare Suntali is a young woman in her early twenties.
 She suffered from a serious heart problem that required urgent intervention, but could not afford the same.
 The Sangha raised funds for the procedure, which was conducted successfully.